-RCRA (Resource Conservation and Recovery Act)

-Pronounced "rick-rah," this act of Congress gave EPA the authority to control the generation, transportation, treatment, storage, and disposal of hazardous waste.
+RCRA (Resource Conservation and Recovery Act) Pronounced "rick-rah," this act of Congress gave EPA the authority to control the generation, transportation, treatment, storage, and disposal of hazardous waste.
 RCRA also set forth a framework for the management of nonhazardous wastes.
 The 1986 amendments to RCRA enabled EPA to address environmental problems that could result from underground tanks storing petroleum and other hazardous substances.
 RCRA focuses only on active and future facilities and does not address abandoned or historical sites (see CERCLA).
+In 1984, amendments to RCRA called the recharge - The process by which water is added to a zone of saturation (aquifer) from surface infiltration, typically when rainwater soaks through the earth to reach an aquifer.

-In 1984, amendments to RCRA called the Hazardous and Solid Waste Amendments (HSWA, pronounced "hiss-wa") required phasing out the land disposal of hazardous waste.
-Some other mandates of this strict law include increased enforcement authority for EPA, more stringent hazardous waste management standards, and a comprehensive underground storage tank (UST) program. (source: www.epa.gov/region5/defs/html/rcra.htm, accessed 3-23-04)
+Hazardous and Solid Waste Amendments (HSWA, pronounced "hiss-wa") required phasing out the land disposal of hazardous waste.
+Some other mandates of this strict law include increased enforcement authority for EPA, more stringent hazardous waste management standards, and a comprehensive underground storage tank (UST) program. (source: www.epa.gov/region5/defs/html/rcra.htm, accessed 3-7-05)